ging/fiware-idm-deprecated/doc/admin_guide.md

   public_port=5000
 </pre>

-Run the following commands to create the database:
+Run the following commands to create the database.
+By default it will create a SQLite database.
+If you want to use a MySQL database (recommended for production) follow the configuration instructions in the [production setup guide](doc/setup.md)

 <pre>
  $ sudo tools/with_venv.sh bin/keystone-manage db_sync